leaflabs/libmaple/docs/source/maple-ide-install.rst

   $ sudo restart udev

 This will grant members of the group ``plugdev`` read/write access to Maple devices over USB.
-Make sure that you are in that group.
+Make sure that you are in that group by running ``$ sudo adduser <your username> plugdev`` (which will ensure access to the Maple, but may report that you are already a member of that group).
 (For more information on why this is part of the install process, see the :ref:`Unix toolchain quickstart <toolchain-udev>`).

 To run the Maple IDE, run :command:`maple-ide` from the shell, or double-click on it if your window system supports it.